Français Tirailleur: Potential substrates of tirailleurs

 Mangin writes that the first troops of African soldiers were mainly composed by the Wolofs and Toucouleurs (Fulani).
 Both the Wolofs and the Fulani speak languages of the North-Atlantic branch of the Niger-Congo family and are predominantly Muslim.
-The Fulani group is a large ethnic group in West Africa that has a wide geographical spread and many different dialects/languages.
+The Fulani is a large ethnic group in West Africa that has a wide geographical spread and many different dialects/languages.
 We cannot be sure what variety of the Fula was spoken by these West African soldiers.
 Biondi points out that one of the largest differences between slavery in West Africa and most parts of the New World colonized by France was the presence and importance of the "mixed" population and signares in particular, with signare being a term used for African or part-African women who were companions to the French men of the colony.